masaccio/picow_day_clock/README.md

 ## Planned work

-* Test the TXB0108 is able to drive all 7 LCDs (currently the prototype just has 4)
+* Test the TXB0108 is able to drive all 7 LCDs.
+It seems to have quite weak drivers so likely needs replacing
 * Add a USB port and connect through to the Pico's USB with the correct isolation
 * Improve the handling of errors:
   * Once the watchdog reboots, the watchdog icon permanently displays